 While BCAs may first seem intimidating, keep in mind that the goal of the BCA is to document that your proposed mitigation project is truly cost effective and therefore a wise use of taxpayer funds.
 A project is cost effective if the project's benefit-cost ratio (BCR) is greater than or equal to 1.0.
 The key to a BCA is to sufficiently document the data you use in your BCA.
-The below resources are aimed to assist you in finding useful data for the BCA, and in successfully documenting that data.
+The resources below are aimed to assist you in finding useful data for the BCA, and in successfully documenting that data.

-Important - Benefit Cost Analysis Waiver
+Important - Benefit Cost Analysis Waivers

-In 2013 FEMA issued a guidance indicating that a Benefit-Cost Analysis (BCA) is no longer needed for certain building acquisition or elevation projects.
+In 2013 FEMA issued a memo indicating that a Benefit-Cost Analysis (BCA) is no longer needed for certain building acquisition or elevation projects.
 This change eliminated a major barrier for proposals seeking funding through the FEMA Flood Hazard Mitigation Assistance programs.

 In September of 2021 FEMA updated the acquisition and elevation pre-calculated benefit values originally set in 2013.
 The new inflation-adjusted values are $323,000 for acquisitions and $205,000 for elevations.
 For more information, see the updated memorandum.